narengan/cis/whitelisted-ips.md

 | 198.41.128.0/17|

-For programmatic access, you can retrieve this list via our partner's API: https://api.cloudflare.com/client/v4/ips.
+For programmatic access, you can retrieve this list via our partner's API: [https://api.cloudflare.com/client/v4/ips](https://api.cloudflare.com/client/v4/ips).
 This API is public and does not require any credentials.
-Polling this API once a week is sufficient to get updated in time about any changes.
+Polling this API once a week is sufficient to get the information you need to update your whitelists.